lucidrains/CALM-pytorch/README.md

     - [x] managing cross attention block state for popping the saved output from the recorder
     - [x] move the augmentation forwards into one shared method, and craft out sampling method for anchor

+- [ ] able to wire up with just module names
 - [ ] show an example with giving the LLM ability to hear as well, using <a href="https://github.com/lucidrains/audiolm-pytorch">hubert or wav2vec</a> wrappers
 - [ ] handle a wrapper or function that takes in the sequence and prompt length, and auto derives the inputs to CALM
 - [ ] add an option for self attention path way with memory tokens attending to hidden states of all augmentation llms, akin to what was done with <a href="https://github.com/lucidrains/zorro-pytorch">Zorro</a>